foss-xtensa/amazon-freertos/portable/XCC/Xtensa/readme_xtensa.txt

 Overlay Support

-    Code overlays are currently not supported for FreeRTOS.
-This will be supported in a future release.
-Make sure that the option XT_USE_OVLY is never defined when building.
+    Code overlays are supported as of version 2.30 for Xtensa LX processors only.
+This is enabled by defining XT_USE_OVLY when building FreeRTOS and the application code, and requires liboverlay.a to be specified at link time.
+See the overlay example and the Xtensa system SW reference manual for more details.

 -End-